seijiwjs/zea-kinematics/README.md

-# zea-kinematics
+# Zea Kinematics

-Kinematic Operators for Zea Engine
+Kinematic Operators for the Zea Engine.